kyverno/website/content/en/docs/Writing policies/writing-policies-preconditions.md

 - In
 - NotIn

-## Deny requests without a service account
+## Matching requests without a service account

 In this example, the rule is only applied to requests from service accounts i.e. when the `{{serviceAccountName}}` is not empty.